matteofoccoli/rusty_ecommerce/README.md

 ## Run the application

 To create DB run `diesel setup`

-To create DB tables do: `DATABASE_URL=postgres://foo:bar@127.0.0.1/rusty_ecommerce sqlx migrate run`

-Then move to the `rest_api` folder and execute `cargo run`.
+To create DB tables do: `DATABASE_URL=postgres://foo:bar@127.0.0.1/rusty_ecommerce sqlx migrate run` Then move to the `rest_api` folder and execute `cargo run`.

-## Tests
+## Adapters Unit Tests

-Run `cargo test` from the root
+To run tests in the adapters sub-project you need to have a running DB and apply migrations, move to the `adapters` folder and just run `sqlx database create` followed by `sqlx migrate run`.
+Then you can run `cargo test`.

-### Integrations Tests
+### Rest APIs Integrations Tests

-Integration tests automatically recreates DB and apply migrations
+Integration tests automatically recreates DB and apply migrations, just launch `cargo test` from the `rest_api` folder.